 1. THE ANNUAL HOUDINI SÉANCE

-Before magician and famous skeptic Harry Houdini died in 1926, he said that he would send word of the afterlife, if there was one, once he was gone.
+Before magician and famous skeptic Harry Houdini died on Halloween in 1926, he said that he would send word of the afterlife, if there was one, once he was gone.
 He and his wife, Bess, even devised a code word that only they knew.
 Though Bess held séances on the anniversary of his death for 10 years, hoping to hear their secret word, nothing ever happened.
 Still, a variety of magicians, Houdini enthusiasts, and spiritualists have continued the tradition ever since.

 2. JANE PIERCE’S WHITE HOUSE SÉANCES

 Even if you don’t believe séances can produce spirits, you can’t blame First Lady Jane Pierce for trying.
 She had already lost two young sons before her husband, Franklin Pierce, was elected president in 1852, so she was particularly protective of Bennie, the only surviving child.
 Unfortunately, it didn’t do her much good—two months before Franklin Pierce was inaugurated, the family was involved in a train derailment that took 11-year-old Bennie’s life.

 She wrote her deceased son a letter not long afterward, asking him to appear to her so she could apologize for failing him.
 To help him find his way, she hired the Fox sisters, famous mediums who did much to popularize séances.
 There’s no record as to what happened at the White House séance, but we do know Jane reported that Bennie had appeared to her in her dreams shortly thereafter.

 3. LEVITATION SÉANCES